-- --- Existing and forecast changes in business, financial and economic conditions

---- Information obtained during periodic review of customer files - e.g. audited financial statements, management accounts, budgets and projections.
-Examples of areas of particular focus are: gross profit margins, financial leverage ratios, debt service coverage, compliance with covenants, quality of management, senior management changes

---- Data from credit reference agencies, press articles, changes in external credit ratings
+- Payment record this includes overdue status as well as a range of variables about payment ratios - Utilisation of the granted limit - Requests for and granting of forbearance - Existing and forecast changes in business, financial and economic conditions - Information obtained during periodic review of customer files e.g. audited financial statements, management accounts, budgets and projections.
+Examples of areas of particular focus are: gross profit margins, financial leverage ratios, debt service coverage, compliance with covenants, quality of management, senior management changes - Data from credit reference agencies, press articles, changes in external credit ratings - Quoted bond and credit default swap (CDS) prices for the borrower where available - Actual and expected significant changes in the political, regulatory and technological environment of the borrower or in its business activities